tokyo-rubyist-meetup/amidakuji/README.md

 ### Using the challenge runner

-There is a challenge runner located in bin/amidakuji that will load data from a json file located in ./puzzles and pass them to your method.
+There is a challenge runner located in bin/amidakuji that will load data from files located in ./puzzles and pass them to your method.

 You can invoke the runner with the following command.